Canadian professor recently released from French prison calls for public inquiry into his extradition to France

 Mr. Diab entered pretrial solitary detention in Paris.
 French judges ordered his release numerous times, but the prosecutor repeatedly blocked it.

-He was finally released from Fleury-Mérogis penitentiary, outside Paris, Friday afternoon after two investigating judges ordered the dismissal of terrorism charges against him, deeming that the circumstantial case against him was not strong enough to commit him to trial.
+He was finally released without conditions from Fleury-Mérogis penitentiary, outside Paris, on Friday afternoon after two investigating judges ordered the dismissal of terrorism charges against him, deeming that the circumstantial case against him was not strong enough to commit him to trial.

 The decision came after new evidence showed that Mr. Diab was in Lebanon writing university exams at the time of the 1980 bombing; it also confirmed Mr. Diab's claim that his passport was stolen and used by someone else at the time.